-Over the summer and early fall, President Hendrix convened a special advisory group of academicians, representing the Board of Governors, the Deans Council, the Faculty Senate, and tenured faculty at large – to review and discuss the basic academic organizational structure developed by the Academic Restructuring Taskforce.
-Those members included:
+Following a directive from the Shepherd University Board of Governors in May 2017, the Provost and President worked with the Academic Restructuring Committee to develop and vet potential academic administrative models with the campus community.
+Models were developed and presented to the campus through the academic restructuring web pages and at the spring assembly in spring 2018.
+Over the summer and early fall 2018, President Hendrix convened a special advisory group of academicians, representing the Board of Governors, the Deans Council, the Faculty Senate, and tenured faculty at large – to review and discuss the basic academic organizational structure developed by the Academic Restructuring Taskforce.

-Below is a revised proposal for Shepherd University’s Academic Organizational Structure.
-While initially we hoped to realize more savings, the proposed model saves approximately $165k over the previous structure, and provides new organizational and philanthropic (naming) opportunities, as well as possibilities for new degree programs that point us towards current and future demand.
+The final draft proposal features a combination of renamed and in some cases merged colleges, as well as five professional schools.
+While initially we hoped to realize more savings, the proposed model saves approximately $165k over the previous structure, and most importantly provides new organizational and philanthropic (naming) opportunities, as well as possibilities for future degree programs that point us towards current and imminent workforce demands.

 - October 24, 2018 – Share with Deans’ Council [✔]